 When shortlisting candidates for interview, some UCAT universities place more weight on the UCAT and have a higher cut-off score than others.
-If you got a low UCAT score and still want to apply to Medical Schools where the UCAT is a requirement, you’ll need to be very strategic with your four choices.
+If you got a low UCAT score and still want to apply to Medical Schools where the UCAT is a requirement, you’ll need to be very strategic with your Med School choices.

 You can compare what different Medical Schools say about cut-off scores in our list of UCAT universities.
 However, for the most up-to-date information, always check university websites before making any decisions with your application.